JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 “Yeah,” Jack the pharmacist said.
 “Those are the ones that he took,” he added.

-My dad then leaned down and looked me in the face and said with a thick accent, “Why did you do this?”
+My dad then leaned down and looked me in the face and said with a thick, deliberate accent, “Why did you do this?”

-I looked at him and felt like crying, but didn’t and just said, “I don’t know.”
+I looked at him, looked around me, then looked down and just felt like crying, but didn’t.
+I just turned my head up, looked at my dad and said, “I don’t know.”

 He looked at me and said, “Don’t do this again, right?”
 And I silently nodded and said, “Okay…” as he stood up and asked Jack the pharmacist how much he owed him.